Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/ui-c8y-1021-0-0-fix-disable-alarms-refresh-section-when-be-returns-403-status-7050.md

 ticket: MTM-59579
 version: 1021.0.0
 ---
-The alarms refresh section is now disabled when users lack permission to refresh alarms.
+The auto-refresh controls and the manual refresh button are now disabled when the user lacks access to alarms.